patchew-project/qemu/docs/devel/qapi-code-gen.rst

 Special features
 ~~~~~~~~~~~~~~~~

-Feature "deprecated" marks a command, event, or struct member as
+Feature "deprecated" marks a command, event, struct or enum member as
 deprecated.
 It is not supported elsewhere so far.
+Interfaces so
+marked may be withdrawn in future releases in accordance with QEMU's
+deprecation policy.

 Naming rules and reserved names